pnkfelix/rfcs/text/0000-allocators-with-gc-support.md

 ```

+The `YES!!` next to the case where GC-managed value is pointing to the
+tracked `HasRoots` that then refers back to the is indicating a case
+where garbage can be collected even when the cycle goes through
+explicitly managed memory.
+This is the case discussed in the
+[similar to tracing] section.

 The `MAYBE` next to the lines that directly connects a stack-allocated
-value to a GC-managed value is due to a number of complications.
+value to a GC-managed value is due to ... complications.

 Essentially, the "MAYBE" means "we might be able to support it, but
 only if the garbage collector is itself more deeply integrated with